modded-android/.github/profile/README.md

 > [!NOTE]
 > Modded Android is not like [Librephone].
 They are generally targetting the ecosystem of platforms that Android serves, we are being extremely surgical about what we are building

+this part has been slimmed down a lot and moved to the [Paper] site

+one thing that you have to think about when you are making a project, is how do you make a project that will both solve a problem, or series of problems, and also be recieved well by the community.
+The main way that you do that is you work on a problem that has been previously solved, though for one reason or another that solution has been abandoned, broken, or otherwise corrupted.
+That is what modded Android is.

+We will be taking the codebase for [Android 14], removing anything and everything [Google] related, and also stripping out the various Arch parts, as we will no longer be providing broad device support.
+We will then be working on completely porting and rewriting the codebase in modern, safe languages, as detailed on the [Paper] site and in the goals section below.

+be sure to check out the [Discord], the [Github Repos], and see what you think.
+We are always open to hearing from you on the Discord.

 <h2 align="center"> Why Now? </h2>